Robert Woods (wide receiver, born 1992): 2020 season

-Woods started off the 2020 season with six receptions for 105 receiving yards in a 20–17 victory over the Cowboys on Sunday Night Football.
+Woods started off the 2020 season with six receptions for 105 yards in a 20–17 victory over the Cowboys on Sunday Night Football.
 On September 18, 2020, Woods signed a four-year, $65 million contract extension with the Rams.

-In Week 11 against the Buccaneers on Monday Night Football, Woods recorded 12 catches for 130 yards and a touchdown during the 27–24 win.
+In Week 11 against the Buccaneers on Monday Night Football, Woods recorded 12 catches for 130 yards and a touchdown during the 27–24 road victory.
+He was named the NFC Offensive Player of the Week for his performance.

-He later earned the NFC Offensive Player of the Week award.
-Overall, in the 2020 season, Woods finished with 90 receptions for 936 receiving yards and six receiving touchdowns.
-In addition, he had 24 carries for 155 rushing yards and two rushing touchdowns.
+Woods finished the 2020 season with 90 receptions for 936 yards and six touchdowns to go along with 24 carries for 155 yards and two touchdowns.
 The Rams made the playoffs and earned the #6-seed in the NFC.
-In the Wild Card Round against the Seahawks, he had four receptions for 48 receiving yards and a touchdown in the 30–20 victory.
+During the Wild Card Round against the Seahawks, Woods had four receptions for 48 yards and a touchdown in the 30–20 road victory.

 2021 season: Injury-shortened season

 On November 12, 2021, Woods tore his ACL during practice, ending his season.
-Prior to his injury, Woods had 45 catches and 556 yards to go with five touchdowns in nine games played.
-The Rams went on to win Super Bowl LVI against the Cincinnati Bengals with Woods on the IR.
+Prior to his injury, Woods had 45 catches for 556 and five touchdowns in nine games.
+The Rams went on to win Super Bowl LVI against the Cincinnati Bengals with Woods on injured reserve.
 Coincidentally, the Rams signed Odell Beckham Jr., who would play a crucial role in their Super Bowl run, the day before Woods' injury.

 Tennessee Titans

 On March 19, 2022, Woods was traded to the Tennessee Titans for a 2023 sixth-round pick (which was later used to draft Ochaun Mathis).
 He finished the season as the Titans leading receiver, despite career-low numbers, with 53 catches for 527 yards and two touchdowns.
-The Titans released him on February 22, 2023.
+The Titans released Woods on February 22, 2023.

 Houston Texans

 On March 14, 2023, Woods signed a two-year contract with the Texans.
 In the 2023 season, Woods appeared in 14 games and started 11.
-He finished with 40 receptions for 426 receiving yards and one receiving touchdown.
+He finished with 40 receptions for 426 yards and a touchdown.

 In the 2024 season, Woods finished with 20 receptions for 203 yards.

 Pittsburgh Steelers

 On April 28, 2025, Woods signed a one-year contract with the Steelers worth $2 million.
-On August 26, he was released by the Steelers as part of final roster cuts and was subsequently re-signed to the practice squad the following day.
+On August 26, he was released by the Steelers as part of final roster cuts, but was re-signed to the practice squad the next day.
 On September 2, Woods requested and was granted his release from the practice squad.

+On February 17, 2026, Woods signed a one-day contract to retire as a member of the Rams.